De Montfort University

-De Montfort University Leicester (DMU) is a public university in the city of Leicester, England.
-It was established in accordance with the Further and Higher Education Act in 1992 as a degree awarding body.
-The name De Montfort University was taken from Simon de Montfort, a 13th-century Earl of Leicester.
+De Montfort University Leicester (DMU) is a public university in Leicester, England.
+The university traces its origins to the Leicester School of Art, founded in 1870, and gained university status in 1992 under the Further and Higher Education Act.
+It is named after Simon de Montfort, a 13th-century Earl of Leicester who played a major role in the constitutional development of England.